AndreaGhizzoni/mtg/README.md

     cd MTGProject-X/bin
     ./MTGProject

-For Windows users: extract all the content in mtg-vX/build/distributions/MTGProject-X.zip and double click on bin/MTGProject.bat
+For Windows users: extract all the content from mtg-vX/build/distributions/MTGProject-X.zip and double click on bin/MTGProject.bat